 - Serious Legal Problems (DUI Manslaughter)

 These are just a few.
-There are many more types of consequences from drinking alcohol, binge drinking and full blown alcoholism.
+There are many more types of consequences of drinking alcohol, binge drinking, and full-blown alcoholism.
 You don’t need to have something bad happen in your life as a result of your drinking to finally decide to get help in an alcohol rehab center.

 Symptoms of Alcohol Addiction and alcoholic type behavior: